It's no longer good enough for IT professionals to just "know computers"

-When you analyze survey responses from 11 years of our report, the data overwhelmingly illustrates a rise in demand for certification training.
+When you analyze 10 years of survey responses, the data overwhelmingly illustrates a rise in demand for certification training.

-- In 2008, nine percent of respondents said the main reason they train is to prepare for certification.
-In 2018, that number has risen to 48%.
+- In 2008, 9 percent of respondents said the main reason they train is to prepare for certification.
+In 2017, that number has risen to 47 percent.

-- In 2008, 42% of respondents said they plan to pursue a certification in the next year.
-In 2018, 64% will either pursue certification or are already in the process of becoming certified.
+- In 2008, 42 percent of respondents said they plan to pursue a certification in the next year.
+In 2017, 67 percent will either pursue certification or are already in the process of becoming certified.

-Currently, our survey respondents hold an average of nearly three certifications each.
+Currently, our survey respondents hold an average of three certifications.
 There’s a lot of competition in the tech industry, so professionals often have their eyes set on their next certifications years in advance.

 Certifications Pay Off

 It’s not just the employers who are benefiting from an increase in certification training.
-In 2018, certified IT professionals in the U.S. and Canada have an average salary of $87,678, which is $15,913 or 22% more than non-certified professionals.
+In 2017, certified IT professionals in the U.S. and Canada have an average salary of $90,512, which is nearly $8,400 or 11.7 percent more than non-certified professionals.
 As long as the training is career-relevant, it certainly pays to pursue certifications.

-There has, however, been a slight shift in the top-paying certifications over the course of our reporting.
-In 2008, Project Management Professional (PMP®) was the top-paying certification at $101,698.
-PMP® is still a popular and lucrative certification, ranking third in the U.S. and seventh globally in terms of salary.
-But security certifications took over the top spot on our highest-paying list in 2014 and has held firm ever since.
+There has, however, been a slight shift in the top-paying certifications over the last 10 years.
+In our inaugural report, Project Management Professional (PMP®) was the top-paying certification at $101,698.
+While PMP® currently ranks fifth and is still a popular and lucrative certification, security certifications took over as top-paying in 2014 and have been at the forefront ever since.

-ISACA’S Certified in Risk Systems and Control (CRISC) has been the top-paying certification for three of the last five years and comes in at No. 2 this year.
+ISACA’S Certified in Risk Systems and Control (CRISC) has been the top-paying certification for three of the last four years.
 CRISC is a certification designed for IT professionals, project managers and others whose job it is to identify and manage IT and business risks through appropriate Information Systems (IS) controls.
-Currently, North American IT professionals who hold a CRISC certification have an average salary of $107,968.
+Currently, IT professionals who hold a CRISC certification have an average salary of $127,507.

 Amazon Web Services (AWS) certifications have also made a big splash since debuting in 2013.
-AWS Certified Solutions Architect – Associate was the second highest-paying certification in 2016, the third-highest in 2017 and the fourth-highest in North America this year.
-And while cloud certifications didn’t appear on our list a decade ago, AWS certifications have the highest North American average ($113,261) in 2018.
+AWS Certified Solutions Architect – Associate was the second highest-paying certification in 2016 and the third-highest in 2017.

 One thing that hasn’t changed in 10 years is the popularity of certain certifications.
 In 2008, Microsoft certifications were dominant.
-Nearly 35% of respondents held a Microsoft certification.
-The next highest was Project Management at 16.3%.
+Nearly 35 percent of respondents held a Microsoft certification.
+The next highest was Project Management at 16.3 percent.

 How Employers View IT

 Management’s perspective on IT training has certainly shifted over the course of our reporting.
-In 2011, only 35% of decision-makers believed certifications led to a more effective staff.
+In 2011, only 35 percent of decision-makers believed certifications led to a more effective staff.
 Today, managers are nearly unanimous in their support.

 The additional skills that certified employees bring to the table are also a welcomed benefit in an industry that’s currently facing ever-widening skills gaps.
-When asked to estimate the economic benefit of a certified staff member versus a non-certified peer, 27% of IT decision-makers said it exceeds $20,000 annually.
-The same percentage project the benefit to fall between $10,000 and $19,999, which far exceeds the cost of the certification exam and prep fees.
+When asked to estimate the economic benefit of a certified staff member versus a non-certified peer, one in four IT decision-makers said it exceeds $20,000 annually.
+Nearly 30 percent projected the benefit to fall between $10,000 and $19,000, which far exceeds the cost of the certification exam and prep fees.